vanhoofa3995/CSC-289-Buyit-Sellit-Project/FinalProject/README.md

-This folder holds all files and source code related to the final version of the project GamingDomain.
+This folder holds all files and source code related to the final version of the GamingDomain project.